PuffinBlue/josharcher/content/blog/2013-07-19-why-thatcher-hated.md

 The Poll Tax is the stand-out, [unequivocal disaster of the Thatcher Government](http://www.mirror.co.uk/news/uk-news/margaret-thatcher-dead-poll-tax-1820775).
 Also known as the ‘[Community Charge](http://en.wikipedia.org/wiki/Community_Charge)‘, this ill-conceived legislation led directly to the [downfall of Thatcher](http://www.bbc.co.uk/programmes/p00y3ydn).

-It’s even [been suggested that](http://www.historyworld.net/Articles/PlainTextArticles.asp?aid=zai&amp;pid=165) had voter registration not been so low as people tried to avoid being identified to pay the charge, it’s likely that the Conservatives would have been removed from power during the [1992 general election](http://en.wikipedia.org/wiki/United_Kingdom_general_election,_1992).
+It’s even [been suggested that](http://www.independent.co.uk/news/uk/exclusive-how-did-labour-lose-in-92-the-most-authoritative-study-of-the-last-general-election-is-1439286.html) had voter registration not been so low as people tried to avoid being identified to pay the charge, it’s likely that the Conservatives would have been removed from power during the [1992 general election](http://en.wikipedia.org/wiki/United_Kingdom_general_election,_1992).
+Though, that's a somewhat contested claim.

 Many believed that [changing the way the tax was](http://en.wikipedia.org/wiki/Community_Charge#Opposition) calculated, from the estimated market value of a property to the number of people living in it, was a backwards step.